 We recommend you inform your department chair and division dean, but that is not required.
-We also encourage you to consult with one of the Student Conduct & Retention Coordinators if you have questions and/or would like some advice on how to proceed.
+We also encourage you to consult with one of the Student Conduct and Community Support Coordinators if you have questions and/or would like some advice on how to proceed.
 In the end please remember to submit a conduct report.
 If you need support from colleagues, understand you can talk about this, but be mindful of FERPA .

 How long does the conduct process take?

 The Student Conduct and Community Support Coordinators do our best to close the case within three weeks.
 However, there are many factors that can delay this, such as the information gathering processes, additional instances of misconduct by the same student, and student response time.
 If a report comes to us at the end of the term and you are unsure about what to post for the final grade, assign the grade that has been earned up until that point and a grade change can be submitted as needed.

 What happens to the student’s education or academic record?

 The Student Conduct and Community Support Coordinators (SCCSCs) record each academic misconduct report in our database.
 Typically, first instances of reports are resolved by the instructor’s intervention, the Student Conduct and CARE office then documents the report, but does not take additional action with the student.
 At times, instructors request an investigation from our office to determine the likelihood that the behavior occurred.
 Instructors may decide to wait on the outcome of the investigation before issuing a grade decision.
 If a student has additional instances of academic integrity violations, those instances would also be recorded.
 A pattern of violations would likely move the case from an academic process of intervention to a conduct process for violation of the Portland Community College’s Student Code Conduct Policy.
 The SCCSCs continue to work from a developmental approach and this process acknowledges that the student has not changed course after earlier interventions.

 All records remain within the Student Conduct and CARE office.